Chris Cogle is a physician, scientist, teacher, writer, and documentarist.

 Chris Cogle and collaborators have invented new ways of finding cancer cases in cancer registries and billing databases.
 His research exposed large numbers of uncaptured cancer cases in state cancer registries due to misdiagnosis and under-reporting.
 His research speaks to the need for more resources for state cancer registries.

 Since blood cancers return often after treatment with chemotherapies, Chris Cogle’s research group is hunting for the hiding spots of these blood cancer cells in the body.
-He and his group have found that blood vessels are sanctuary sites for blood cancer cells, and that attacking the protective vascular beds eliminates the residual blood cancer cells.
+His research group discovered that blood vessels are sanctuary sites for blood cancer cells, and that attacking the protective vascular beds eliminates the residual blood cancer cells.

 Chris Cogle is a founding member of the medical film group, CineMed, which creates video documentaries about intersections among health, disease, and society.